svenkreiss/svenkreiss.github.io/content/epfl-two-years.md

   <span style="white-space: nowrap">[<i class="fa fa-github"></i> code](https://github.com/vita-epfl/monoloco)</span>

-I also presented an overview of our work in the Autonomous Driving workshop at ICML2019 in Los Angeles, at KAIST in South Korea as well as at the European and Swiss transportation conferences hEART (Budapest) and STRC (Ascona).
+I also presented an overview of our work at the Autonomous Driving workshop at ICML2019 in Los Angeles, at KAIST in South Korea as well as at the European and Swiss transportation conferences hEART (Budapest) and STRC (Ascona).